swatara45/SBA-318/README.md

 Interact with a self-made API through HTML forms.

+#Detail of my Setup

+ #Features

+View all fruits

+Add a new fruit via form

+View details of a single fruit

+Edit or delete existing fruits (via PATCH/DELETE routes)

+#User Management

+View all users

+Add a new user via form

+View individual user profiles

+Edit or delete fruits

 1. What could you have done differently during the planning stages of your project to make the execution easier?
  Creating a checklist of required features and a rough timeline for each would have also helped keep the development process more organized.